arangodb/docs/drivers/spark-connector-new.md

 - `StringContainsFilter`
 - `InFilter`

-Furthermore, the connector will push down also the subset of columns required by the Spark query, so that only the relevant documents fields will be returned.
+Furthermore, the connector will push down the subset of columns required by the Spark query, so that only the relevant documents fields will be returned.

-Predicate and projection pushdowns are only performed while reading an ArangoDB collection (set by `table` configuration parameter).
-In case of batch read from a custom query (set by `query` configuration parameter), no pushdown optimizations are performed.
+Predicate and projection pushdowns are only performed while reading an ArangoDB collection (set by the `table` configuration parameter).
+In case of a batch read from a custom query (set by the `query` configuration parameter), no pushdown optimizations are performed.

 ### Read Resiliency

 The data of each partition is read using an AQL cursor.
-If any error occurs the read task of the related partition will fail.
+If any error occurs, the read task of the related partition will fail.
 Depending on the Spark configuration, the task could be retried.

 ## Batch Write

-The connector implements support to batch writing to ArangoDB collection.
+The connector implements support for batch writing to ArangoDB collection.

 ```scala
 import org.apache.spark.sql.DataFrame